mikitatryzno/data-engineering_zoomcamp/Cohort 2025/homework1.md

 Download this data and put it into Postgres.

-You can use the code from the course.
-It's up to you whether you want to use Jupyter or a python script.

 ## Question 3.
 Trip Segmentation Count

 During the period of October 1st 2019 (inclusive) and November 1st 2019 (exclusive), how many trips, **respectively**, happened: